aplteam/Tatin/docs/FirstStepsWithTatin.md

 They are injected into a namespace `TatinVars` which in turn is injected into `code`.

 Some of them always exist, some of them only under certain circumstances.
-This is a list:

 ##### `CONFIG`